TAZARA Railway: Social impact

 The TAZARA has had a strong impact on the rural regions along route.
 In the 1970s, the Tanzanian government resettled villagers into ujamaa villages that were near the railway.
 The villages were tasked with providing security for the railway against foreign sabotage.
 As the Tanzanian economy liberalized in the 1990s, the villagers began to use the railway to trade local produce.
+However, this impact was not entirely positive.
+Many rural households relocated to be closer to the new railway were forced to do so, and the government failed to compensate farmers for crops lost in construction for years after the railway was finished.

 The railway also enabled settlers to move to the fertile Kilombero River Valley, between Mbeya and Kidatu, to grow cash crops such as rice and vegetables that they can readily ship to other communities.
 As the TAZARA traverses diverse ecosystems, it facilitates trade in local produce across previously isolated communities, including maize, beans and vegetables from the highlands of Makambako, rice from Ifakara, oranges from Mlimba, and bananas from Mngeta and Idete.
 The TAZARA ran the kipsi shuttle trains in the "passenger belt" of southern Tanzania to serve the region.
 Many settlements have grown into large towns and districts.

 The TAZARA also spurred other large-scale economic developments in the region, including a hydroelectric power plant at Kidatu and a paper mill at Rufiji.

 The TAZARA Railway Authority has also become a large state employer.
 In 40 years of operation, as many as one million people have been employed by the railway.
 Chinese involvement has also been credited for increasing the opportunities of women to enter male-dominated jobs such as train driver.